Sell on Taobao: How To Open A Taobao Store?

 Launched back in 2003, Taobao has grown to become China’s largest eCommerce website.
 It was then acquired by another one of China’s giants, Alibaba, which allowed it to become an even bigger platform.
 Currently, the platform has over 8 million stores registered under its name.

 This includes everything from expensive Western brands such as Adidas and Nike to cheap, locally made products.
-However, it’s worth noting that Taobao is primarily used by customers who belong in the low to medium price consumers category.
+However, it’s worth noting that Taobao is primarily used by customers who belong to the low to medium-price consumers category.

-Having your products in Alibaba’s Taobao platform will provide you access to hundreds of millions of customers at the tip of your fingers.
+Having your products on Alibaba’s Taobao platform will provide you access to hundreds of millions of potential customers at the tip of your fingers.
 Because China has one of the highest ratios of digital payment and e-Commerce users in the whole world.
-Taobao has more online shoppers in the U.S., Australia, and the U.K. Combined.
-With almost 60% of China’s e-commerce sales, Taobao is the country’s go-to shopping site for anything and everything online.

-Those who have a company that’s registered in China or those who have the chance to work with a Chinese registered company can operate and sell products on Taobao.
+Those who have a company that’s registered in China or those who have the chance to work with a Chinese-registered company can operate and sell their products on Taobao.
 These requirements are a bit more loose compared to the more high-end websites such as Tmall Global and JD Worldwide.

-Here are just a few things you need to get started on Taobao:
+Here are just a few things you need to do to start selling on Taobao:

 - The first thing you need to do is to register your company or partner with a company that is already registered in China to gain access to Taobao.